DPS identifies man killed in officer-involved shooting on US 287

 Sgt.
 Buesing said there is still no information on why Fisher initially shot Alvarenga, or why he then exited his vehicle and began shooting at law enforcement officials after a 10-mile chase.

 Hardeman County Deputies made contact with the 18-wheeler which then evaded law enforcement south on US 287.
-The driver continued to evade law enforcement for approximately 10 miles.
+The driver continued to evade law enforcement for about 10 miles.

 Sgt.
-Buesing said the 18-wheeler driver, identified as Fisher, then stopped and exited the passenger side door with a handgun and fired several times at law enforcement.
+Buesing said Fisher then stopped and exited the passenger side door with a handgun and fired several times at law enforcement.
 Multiple agencies engaged the shooter, who was pronounced dead on the scene.

 An investigation by the Texas Rangers into this event is ongoing.